Hit and Run Accidents

 • You sustained injuries as a result of that breach.

 Again, you will need extensive evidence to prove each of these elements.
-An experienced auto accident lawyer can help through you every step of the way.
+An experienced auto accident lawyer can help you every step of the way.

 What if you cannot find the other driver after a hit-and-run accident?

-Since you are in Florida, the no-fault laws will apply, meaning that you can still recover compensation for your injuries from your insurance company, even if you cannot find the other driver.
+Since you are in Florida, the no-fault laws will apply, meaning you can still recover compensation for your injuries from your insurance company, even if you cannot find the other driver.

 What kinds of damages can I recover after a hit-and-run accident?